Please scroll down for a list of Resources.

 - The Workforce Development Board Call Center for Contra Costa County small businesses and workers impacted by the COVID-19 pandemic.
 Call 1-833-320-1919, Monday to Friday, 8:30 am to 5 pm, for information and resources.
 See the Press Release.

 - During the COVID-19 pandemic, tensions in relationships may increase.
 Supportive services agencies are still open and can assist you.
-Find information and help with interpersonal violence: English flyer (PDF) or Spanish flyer (PDF).
+Find information and help with Interpersonal Violence (PDF) and in Spanish Violencia Interpersonal (PDF).

-- See Contra Costa COVID-19 Resources for Undocumented Immigrants in seven languages.
+- See Contra Costa COVID-19 Resources for Undocumented Immigrants available in seven languages.

 - For information about blood donations, visit http://RedCrossBlood.org or call 1-800-RED CROSS (1-800-733-2767).